AaravJuneja/Web-D/readme.md

 7) Resource Management: Allows the user to manage supplies, equipment, and time energy reserves.

 I apologise if you find the "Emergency Protocol" misleading but it will be fun!
+I apologise for the incomplete front-end of console.html..